 What happens to democracy when information becomes harder to trust and harder to keep up with?

-In this debate, the well known journalist and moderator Clement Kjærsgaard will guide a conversation with philosopher and professor Vincent Hendricks about some of the key challenges facing democratic societies today: the spread of misinformation, the role of artificial intelligence in shaping public debate, and the growing sense of news fatigue many people experience – especially the younger generations.
+In this debate, the well-known journalist and moderator, Clement Kjersgaard will guide a conversation about some of the key challenges facing democratic societies today: the spread of misinformation, the role of artificial intelligence in shaping public debate, and the growing sense of news fatigue many people experience – especially the younger generations.

 Experience a moving and powerful musical moment as the Armenian choir Komitas fills the space with rich harmonies and expressive voices.
 Rooted in Armenia’s deep and ancient musical traditions, the choir brings songs that carry both history and emotion, ranging from sacred pieces to folk melodies passed down through generations.